Stein 4-manifolds and corks: Abstract

 \section{Abstract}

 It is known that every compact Stein $4$-manifolds can be embedded into a simply connected, minimal, closed, symplectic $4$-manifold.
-Using this property, we give simple constructions of various cork structures of $4$-manifolds.
-We also give an example of infinitely many disjoint embeddings of a fixed cork into a non-compact $4$-manifold which produce infinitely many exotic smooth structures (the authors previously gave examples of arbitrary many disjoint embeddings of different corks in a closed manifold inducing mutually different exotic structures).
-Furthermore, here we construct arbitrary many simply connected compact codimention zero submanifolds of $S^4$ which are mutually homeomorphic but not diffeomorphic.
+By using this property, we discuss a new method of constructing corks.
+This method generates a large class of new corks including all the previously known ones.
+We prove that every one of these corks can knot infinitely many different ways in a closed smooth manifold, by showing that cork twisting along them gives different exotic smooth structures.
+We also give an example of infinitely many disjoint embeddings of a fixed cork into a non-compact $4$-manifold which produce infinitely many exotic smooth structures.
+Furthermore, we construct arbitrary many simply connected compact codimension zero submanifolds of $S^4$ which are mutually homeomorphic but not diffeomorphic.